• Skip to primary navigation

 Shine the light on painful behavior

-Because toxic shame actually becomes similar to a safety blanket.
-When a vibration is activated, it attracts similar situations, people and events that make the person feel that feeling over and over again, until it's changed.
+Because toxic shame actually becomes similar to a safety blanket, when a vibration is activated, it attracts similar situations, people, and events that make the person feel that feeling over and over again until it's changed.

 Shame is a vibration.
 When you've had this vibration running on low levels in the background of your being for most of your life, it's a familiar feeling that makes you feel safe.

-It's why we see people going from one toxic relationship to the next, because for as long as the vibration is active within them, they will continue to attract it back into their lives on many different levels.
+It's why we see people going from one toxic relationship to the next because for as long as the vibration is active within them, they will continue to attract it back into their lives on many different levels.

 It was a vibrational pattern that repeated itself over and over again.
-When I began to get stressed, these behaviors that induced shame would actually comfort me.
+When I began to get stressed, these behaviors that induced shame would comfort me.
 Once the behavior was acted on, the feelings of stress would go away until the next time.

 All you need to do is simply make the connection between these behaviors and the toxic shame.
 This is so powerful because the behavior has you believing that the lie that the toxic shame tells you on a daily basis is real.